jmcruz14/dominant_color_analyzer/README.md

 # Movie Color Analyzer
-Color analysis script written in Python to scan any movie file which is then converted accordingly into a color
+Color analysis script written in Python to scan any movie file which is then analyzed to obtain the five most frequent colors seen in the video file.

 ## How the algorithm works
 1. Insert any video file into the directory.